skykanin/Gymnotus-SE-project/web/README.md

-# electron_test
-Testing frontend stuff with electron, react-js and sass
+# Electron with react-js
+This is the folder for electron and react.

-## Installing
+## Installation
 First clone the repo with `git clone`.
-Then run `npm install` here in the web folder to install all the node modules and finally run `npm start` to run electron.
+Then run `npm install` here in the web folder to install all the dependencies and finally run `npm start` to run the application.

+## Testing
+For testing we are using jest with enzyme.
 To run the all the jest tests use the `npm test` command.